Analysis | Trump’s ABC News town hall: Four Pinocchios, over and over again

 “No, no. I didn’t say one way or the other.
 I’m not saying one way or the other.”

 Trump falsely denied he played down the coronavirus.
-He did so for at least six weeks before the rising case load made the problem impossible to ignore.
+He did so for at least six weeks before the rising caseload made the problem impossible to ignore.

-Taped interviews recorded by Bob Woodward show that Trump knew how dangerous the coronavirus was by Feb.
+Taped interviews recorded by Washington Post associate editor Bob Woodward show that Trump knew how dangerous the coronavirus was by Feb.
 7.

 On Jan.
 31, the president announced that effective Feb.
 2, non-U.S. citizens were barred from traveling from China, but there were 11 exceptions.
 Meanwhile, U.S. citizens and permanent residents could still travel from China but were subject to screening and a possible 14-day quarantine.
 Trump’s action did not take place in a vacuum.
 Many airlines were canceling flights, and by our count, at least 38 countries took similar action before or at the same time the U.S. restrictions were put in place.